SpxzyFire/Luckyblock-BattleGround-Script/Kill Noob Simulator.md

 ```

+Glock 17 Full auto Gun Mod
-Pistol give G Switch will be added later on (basicly makes your Glock 17 full auto, making the game thinking that your gun indeed has the GSwitch
+will be added later on (basicly makes your Glock 17 full auto, making the game thinking that your gun indeed has the GSwitch